yAOwzers/tp/docs/DeveloperGuide.md

 ```
 3. Method **execute()** then calls the `TaskList` stored in `AppState` to update the deletion of the task.
 It also constructs `CliMessages` to display messages to the user.
-4. If the deletion is successful, `CliMessages` is then called to display messages to the user.
+4. If the deletion is successful, `CliMessages` displays the message to the user.

 ##### 4.2.1.2.
 Design Considerations